margaretmf/margaretmf.github.io/blog.md

 <br>

-Though, I over the next few weeks I hope still to answer some other questions:
+Over the next few weeks I hope still to answer some other questions:
 <br>
 (1) what are patterns in twitter behavior over time?
 <br>